Rob-C-89/lorna-rose-artist/README.md

 ### Media:

-The website’s copyright-free header image was taken from stock photos website https://www.pexels.com/ Portrait images on homepage and gallery were provided by Lorna Rose Google Fonts was used for custom fonts
+The website’s copyright-free header image was taken from stock photos website https://www.pexels.com/

+Portrait images on homepage and gallery were provided by Lorna Rose with her permission

+Google Fonts was used for custom fonts

 Font Awesome was used for social media icons in the footer